 Learn More and Apply

 About the OwlSpark Accelerator

-OwlSpark is an intense, immersive 12-week summer experience for up to ten Rice University startup teams.
-Utilizing a robust curriculum, collaborative coworking space, and a diverse mentor network, the OwlSpark accelerator program provides startup teams with hands-on experience launching a tech startup.
-The 2018 program begins May 21 and concludes August 10, and will be hosted in tandem with RED Labs, the University of Houston startup accelerator.
+OwlSpark is an intense, immersive summer experience for up to ten Rice University startup teams.
+Utilizing a robust curriculum, collaborative coworking space, and a diverse mentor network, the OwlSpark startup accelerator program provides startup teams with hands-on experience launching a tech startup.
+The 2019 program begins May 16 and concludes August 7, and will be hosted in tandem with RED Labs, the University of Houston startup accelerator.

 Throughout the summer, OwlSpark delivers entrepreneurship education, teaches relevant business fundamentals, pairs teams with knowledgeable mentors and industry experts, features office hours with successful entrepreneurs, and yields key connections.
 The accelerator culminates with the Bayou Startup Showcase, jointly hosted by OwlSpark and RED Labs.
 Together, these resources and collaboration provide exposure and direct access to Houston’s entrepreneurial ecosystem, increasing the probability of continued success beyond the program.